DavidWSnow/DWS-BookTemp/README.md

 1. LibreOffice Writer templates for both a novel and light technical books containing a style sheet and sample content for a book.
 Both templates work for print/paperback (PDF) and eBook (EPUB3) formats.
-    Note: Amazon Kindle now wants EPUB format files for eBooks, so these template work for Amazon Kindle books.
+    Note: Amazon Kindle now wants EPUB formated files for eBooks, so these templates work for Amazon Kindle books.

 2. There is also a version of the technical template that is reformatted for printed technical reports.